julianv95/cs4geoJulian/README.md

 python tiling_script.py -o config_file.json

+There are 2 scripts in this repository, tiling_script.py and tiling_script_intersection.py.
+The API used for the Image-Search-Function sometimes returns only marginally overlapping images for the area of interest.
+If thats the case it's recommended to use the latter script, which calculates the ndvi-difference for the intersection of the two images.
+This is necessary because tiling_script.py would interpolate the missing bits which would lead to an inaccurate result.

-To use this script you need to configure a json-config file which should look like this:
+To use either script you need to configure a json-config file which should look like this:

 '''
 {